Friday, March 12, 2010

 B: Fantastic rhythm to the lyrics, in all languages, but especially in the Russian lines “Gdye-to tam, kto-to tam, tebya lyubit, ne zabud / Skazhi da, lyubimaya, lyubi, lyubi ty menya”.

-A: Great multi-layered arrangement, cementing the sense of a piece of music not getting the treatment it deserves.
+A: The multi-layered arrangement cements the sense of a piece of music not getting the treatment it deserves.
 It’s too good to have to exist under the label ‘novelty entry’, and yet that’s precisely what it turns out to be.

-V: They’re just as unattractive as the Latvians, frankly.
-Sound alright though.
-Quite a fun performance.
+V: They’re just as unattractive a prospect as the Latvians, frankly.
+They sound alright though.

 42 Armenia